mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Targeted Queries vs Scatter Gather: Part 1

 In the prior lesson, we talked about how the *mongos* routes queries at a high level.
 We going to dig into more detail here on *Targeted Queries vs Scatter Gather* query routing.
 Remember that each *shard contains chunks of sharded data*, where each *chunk represents an inclusive lower bound, and an exclusive upper bound*.
 The *config server replica set* keeps a table of the *shard chunk* relationships.

+The *mongos* keeps a cached local copy of this *metadata table*.
+That means that each *mongos* has a map of which *shard* contains any giving *shard key value*.
+Briefly, *minKey* represents the lowest possible *shard key value*, think of this like *minus infinity*.
+While *maxKey* represents the highest possible *shard key value*.
+These *chunks handle catering the lower and upper boundaries of your shard key values*.